priyanka-garach/tensorflow-object-detection-api-configuration/README.md

 3. Download the files from this repository
 4. Copy and paste protoc.exe file in the path models-master\research
 5. Open the Commmand Prompt in models-master\research and copy and run the command included in protoc command.txt
-6. Copy the files object_detection_tutorial.ipynb into models-master\research
+6. Copy the file object_detection_tutorial.ipynb into models-master\research
 7. Run above codes and check